When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 The bed’s degree of motion isolation may not be suitable enough for those who are sensitive to mattress noises or motion transfer

-Brooklyn Bedding is one of the biggest names in the bed-in-a-box mattress movement.
+Brooklyn Bedding is one of the biggest names in the mattress-in-a-box movement.
 The Arizona-based company sells a wide range of sleep products under its name, including mattresses, pillows, sheets, blankets, foundations, bases, and mattress protectors.
 In addition to its main line, Brooklyn Bedding also has a number of sister brands that also sell mattresses and sleep products.
 DreamFoam is one of these brands.

 Like Brooklyn Bedding, DreamFoam produces mattresses, pillows, sheets, blankets, foundations, bases, and mattress protectors.
 They also sell a mattress topper.

 The DreamFoam mattress line consists of four main models: the Copper Dreams, the Elements Latex, the Chill Memory Foam, and the Arctic Dreams.
 The first three are all-foam models, while the Arctic Dreams comes in both all-foam and hybrid options.
 Compared to the other models in the product line, the Arctic Dreams falls towards the middle of the pack in terms of price-point.
 However, it is still very budget-friendly compared to similarly constructed mattresses.

 This review will focus exclusively on the Arctic Dreams Hybrid Mattress, which is a hybrid model with a medium feel.
 It consists of a quilted cover, an Energex polyfoam comfort layer, a coil core, and a high-density polyfoam base.
 We’ll go over the bed’s construction, pricing, sizing, and performance in detail, and we’ll wrap up by summarizing customer reviews and company policies to help you determine whether the Arctic Dreams is the best mattress for you.

 Sleeping Style and Body Weight